-Know that a conclusion is when you answer questions about some objects and what they are made from. materials: wood, plastic, glass and metal
+Know that a conclusion is when you answer questions about some objects and what they are made from.

 Pattern Seeking

 Ask simple questions about the make-up of a car to help look for patterns

 Evidence to develop explanations:

 Know that you can answer questions about the materials a car is made from, using knowledge from what they have observed they materials can come in different forms, which therefore means they have different features.
 E.g. some plastic is transparent and some is opaque